Shatha-1/IT326-Project/README.md

 ## Motivation
 Depression among students is not just an individual problem but a growing social concern that can affect entire communities.
-It often remains unnoticed until it reaches a critical stage, leading to serious consequences on students’ health, relationships, and academic futures.
+It often remains unnoticed until it reaches a critical stage, leading to serious consequences on students health, relationships, and academic futures.
-Our motivation for this project comes from the urgent need to shed light on how everyday factors like sleep quality, study pressure, or financial stress silently shape students’ mental health.
+Our motivation for this project comes from the urgent need to shed light on how everyday factors like sleep quality, study pressure, or financial stress silently shape students mental health.
-By understanding these hidden patterns, we hope to emphasize the importance of early awareness and to support efforts aimed at reducing depression and improving students’ well-being.
+By understanding these hidden patterns, we hope to emphasize the importance of early awareness and to support efforts aimed at reducing depression and improving students well-being.

 ---